computer-lab/computerlab.io/source/_posts/lab-README.md

 ## Communication Procedures:

 ### Internal Communication
-- We will use Slack and face-to-face for most internal project discussion.
+- We use Slack and face-to-face for most internal project discussion.
-- We will use text and phone calls only for urgent issues.
+- We use text and phone calls only for urgent issues.

 ### Client Communication
-- Each project will have a single designated point of contact.
+- Each project has a single designated point of contact.
 All client communication should ideally go through this person.
 - That person should respond to the client promptly (ideally within 24 hours), even if the response is simply giving a time that they can render a full response.

 ### Technical Procedures:
-- For each project, we will create and maintain appropriate development, QA, and production environments.
+- For each project, we create and maintain appropriate development, QA, and production environments.
-- We will create documentation on GitHub for important things (like this), and expose it via GitHub pages if appropriate.
+- We create documentation on GitHub for important things (like this), and expose it via GitHub pages if appropriate.

 ## Canonical Things: